 Some corneal conditions do require treatment.
 Our board-certified eye surgeons and optometrists at Eye Medical Center of Fresno perform various corneal procedures such as:

 Our eye doctors use this procedure, also called corneal collagen cross-linking or CXL, to halt bulging of the eye’s surface for patients diagnosed with keratoconus.
-Keratoconus is a progressive eye disease in which the normally round cornea thins and begins to bulge into a cone-like shape.
-Cross-linking is a minimally invasive alternative to cornea transplants.
+View treatment options.

 A corneal transplant involves removing the central area of a patient’s cornea and replacing it with a donor’s cornea or an artificial cornea.
 A transplant may be recommended to treat keratoconus, but it’s also used for patients with scarring on the cornea caused by injury or infection and patients experiencing loss of vision due to cloudy corneas.
 Different transplant techniques are used to address specific conditions.